Welcome to my science based guide to boosting the benefits of flaxseed for weight loss.

 So there you go.
 Many different foods can provide you with A LOT more bulk & fiber than flaxseed (if you get in the same amount of calories).

-I'm sure you can agree with me that eating 5 pounds of anything would keep you feeling more full and satisfied than 100g of flaxseed ever could.
+I'm sure you can agree with me that eating 5 pounds of anything would keep you fuller and satisfied longer than 100g of flaxseed ever could.

 I'm not saying you need to eat 5 pounds of cauliflower.
 I'm just saying other foods can provide you with the same weight loss benefits as flaxseed, except without nearly as many calories.

-But aren't the fats in flax seeds the good, healthy fats?
+But aren't the fats in flax seeds the "good" fats?

 Yes, the omega-3 fats (the ones contained in flax seeds) are better than omega-6 or saturated fats as far as your health is concerned.